Michael Ricketts: Walsall

 Ricketts began his career at Walsall, for which he signed in 1996.
 He made 76 league appearances for them, scoring 14 times.

 Bolton Wanderers

-In July 2000, then First Division side Bolton Wanderers signed him for £400,000.
-He started his Bolton career in impressive style, scoring 24 times as Bolton won promotion to the Premier League through the playoffs.
+In July 2000, First Division side Bolton Wanderers signed him for £400,000.
+He started his Bolton career in impressive style, scoring 24 times as they won promotion to the Premier League through the playoffs.
 His finest moments at Bolton Wanderers include sealing victory against Preston North End in the Division One Play-off final in 2001 and scoring the winning goal at Old Trafford in a 2–1 win for Bolton over Manchester United in the 2001–02 Premier League season.

-Ricketts continued scoring in his first season in the Premier League, hitting 15 goals by February, and this form led to his call-up for England's friendly against The Netherlands in February 2002.
+Ricketts continued scoring in his first season in the Premier League, hitting 15 goals by February, and this form led to his call-up for England's friendly against the Netherlands in February 2002.
 Ricketts played 45 minutes in that game but failed to score, and subsequently did not score for Bolton again all season.